CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

    - **Distribution**: Distribution groups are used for sending notifications to a group of people.
 They can receive an external email if enabled by the administrator.
    Distribution groups are best for situations where you need to broadcast information to a set group of people.

-   - **Mail-enabled security**: These groups are used for granting access to resources such as SharePoint, and emailing notifications to those users.
+   - **mail-enabled security**: These groups are used for granting access to resources such as SharePoint, and emailing notifications to those users.

    - **Security groups**: They can be used for granting access to resources such as SharePoint sites.
 They can make administration easier because you need to only administer the group rather than adding users to each resource individually.